 The internet can be a big distraction but also offers lots of opportunities to make money.

-They have a range of jobs on offer from copywriting to graphic design and even social media.
+They have a range of jobs on offer, from copywriting to graphic design.
 Whatever your skillset, you’re bound to find a job that fits.